 The Department of Molecular Microbiology and Immunology (MMI) is committed to providing outstanding training toward understanding infectious disease processes at all levels, from the population through organismal, tissue, cellular and molecular aspects of public health biology.
 Our programs seeks to equip carefully selected graduate and postgraduate students with the diverse disciplinary concepts and methodological tools needed to address critical biological issues underlying a broad range of infectious and immunologic diseases of public health importance.

-MMI has departmental graduate programs leading to two research-based degrees—the Doctor of Philosophy (PhD) and Master of Science (ScM).
-The PhD Program is designed to promote the development of promising students into independent investigators who can apply biological insights to the investigation and elucidation of important public health problems and solutions.
+The PhD Program with its three research training areas is designed to promote the development of promising students into independent investigators who can apply biological insights to the investigation and elucidation of important public health problems and solutions.

-It is the goal of the ScM Program to produce biological scientists fully prepared to pursue advanced academic degrees or careers in biological science as applied to infectious disease public health practice.
+It is the goal of the two-year, research-based ScM Program to produce biological scientists fully prepared to pursue advanced academic degrees or careers in biological science as applied to infectious disease public health practice.